Why do you need Directors & Officers Insurance?

 The VC wants you to have this policy in place for two main reasons.
 First, if they are going to take an ownership stake and put someone on your board, they’re going to want to be sure that their employee is protected from legal liability.
 Second, if a dispute develops between you and them, the VC wants to know that you have the capital required to absorb the legal costs without mortgaging the future of the entire company.

-So why do you need it?
-The same reasons!
 If you are going to act as an officer or board member, you’re going to have a fiduciary duty to your investors.
 This means they can hold you liable if they feel you breached that duty.
-These are also people who initially made the decision to invest based on information you gave them.
-If they feel you made some sort of misrepresentation at that time, they have the right to take you to court.
-And what about government agencies like the SEC…are you prepared for a complaint from a current, past or prospective investor triggering a regulatory investigation?

 D&O insurance can be a critical protection even if you don’t have investors.
-Competitors can make allegations such as unfair trade practices or tortious interference that aren’t covered by a general liability policy.
-Fraud is an extremely common accusation from vendors and other counterparties but, as long as the allegation is unfounded, the right D&O policy will help you out.
+Competitors can make allegations such as unfair trade practices, tortious interference or fraud allegations that aren’t covered by a general liability policy.

-And if you’re still not convinced, here’s a bottom line for you: the cost of not having D&O coverage can literally be a killer for a startup.
-One survey conducted by Chubb estimated that, between 2012 and 2015, over a quarter of all private companies experienced a D&O-type loss.
-The average total cost for companies without D&O insurance was $394,000 following these types of losses.
+Over a quarter of all private companies experienced a D&O-type loss according to a Chubb report.
+The average total cost for companies without D&O insurance is $394,000 following these types of losses.
 The highest reported loss clocked in at over $17,000,000.

 D&O insurance protects the company and its executives from certain claims made against them.
 The insurance will pay for the defense against certain lawsuits as well as any subsequent judgment or settlement action brought against an insured.